Skip to main content

 If you are a full-time student, you can get UC if you are responsible for a child.

-You cannot get UC if you have more than £16,000 in capital or savings unless you are moving from tax credits.
+You cannot get UC if you have more than £16,000 in capital or savings unless you moved from tax credits within the last year.

 You have no work-related requirements when you are responsible for a child under the age of one.
 If you are part of a couple, this only applies to the one who has main responsibility for the child.